jamen/estree-walk/readme.md

 }
 ```

-A function that lets you traverse an [ESTree](https://github.com/estree) node.
+A function walks an [ESTree](https://github.com/estree) node.
 It is readable and fast for most, so you get the best of both worlds.
 Alternatively, `walk.step` lets you walk without callbacks.
 Not as readable, but benchmarks 3 times faster than `walk` for me.
 Run `bench.js` for more info.

 ## Installation